Updated July 6, 2026

 Our Recommendation for Minnesota

 For Minnesota buyers, I would treat professional liability insurance as a contract-management tool as much as a risk-transfer policy.
 Start with the services you sell in Minneapolis, Saint Paul, Rochester, Duluth, and other Minnesota cities, then match the policy to those services instead of using a broad description that misses important exposures.
 If your clients are in healthcare, finance, or technical services, expect underwriting to focus closely on your process, documentation, and prior claims.
 Ask for quotes from multiple carriers, compare claims-made timing carefully, and confirm that defense costs are addressed clearly.
-In Minnesota’s near-average pricing market, the cheapest-looking quote can be the wrong fit if it lacks the endorsements or limits your clients require.
+In Minnesota’s near-average pricing market, the lowest-looking quote can be the wrong fit if it lacks the endorsements or limits your clients require.
 A strong application, clean claims history, and a realistic deductible usually matter more than trying to force a one-size-fits-all policy.

 FAQ